-Labor and related benefit costs increased \$1.2 million quarterly and \$2.5 million year-to-date primarily due to higher wages, changes in the organizational structure, and higher equity compensation expense associated with stock unit grants that vest based on estimated future operational performance.
+Labor and related benefit costs decreased \$(0.9) million quarterly and increased \$1.5 million year-to-date primarily due to lower accrued incentive compensation, being more than offset on a year-to-date basis by higher wages, increased costs on changes in our organizational structure, and higher equity compensation expense associated with stock unit grants that vest based on estimated future operational performance.

-Professional fees increased \$0.4 million quarterly and \$0.7 million year-to-date due to higher consulting, accounting and audit fees associated with the implementation of an enterprise resource planning and accounting software solution and the adoption of new accounting guidance.
+Professional fees increased \$0.5 million quarterly due to higher legal fees associated with various legal proceedings, as discussed in Note 8, Commitments and Contingencies to our consolidated financial statements included under Part I, Item 1 of this Quarterly Report on Form 10-Q, and \$1.2 million year-to-date due to higher consulting, accounting and audit fees associated with the implementation of an enterprise resource planning and accounting software solution and the adoption of new accounting guidance.

-Bad debt expense increased \$0.4 million quarterly and \$0.8 million year-to-date due primarily to the impact of revenue growth, a large recovery in the prior year and several customer bankruptcies that were written off in the quarter on the allowance for doubtful accounts.
+Bad debt expense increased \$0.3 million quarterly and \$1.1 million year-to-date due primarily to the impact of revenue growth, a large recovery in the prior year and several customer bankruptcies.